cbspace/Chip-8-sem/README.md

 8XY3 - XOR x,y - Sets VX to VX xor VY.

-8XY4 - ADDC x,y - Adds VY to VX.
+8XY4 - ADD x,y - Adds VY to VX.
 VF is set to 1 when there's a carry, and to 0 when there isn't.

-8XY5 - VY is subtracted from VX.
+8XY5 - SUBXY x,y - VY is subtracted from VX.
 VF is set to 0 when there's a borrow, and 1 when there isn't.

 8XY6 - SHR x - Stores the least significant bit of VX in VF and then shifts VX to the right by 1.

-8XY7 - Sets VX to VY minus VX.
+8XY7 - SUBYX x,y - Sets VX to VY minus VX.
 VF is set to 0 when there's a borrow, and 1 when there isn't.

 8XYE - SHL x - Stores the most significant bit of VX in VF and then shifts VX to the left by 1.